Marcus A. Volz – Market & Search Intelligence Advisor

 VolzMarketing

 Market & Search Intelligence advisory.
-I assess whether a market justifies investment — using real demand data and competitive reality.
-No operational execution.
+I assess whether a market justifies investment — using real demand data, competitive reality, AI visibility and source ecosystems.
 Clear assessments, including when the answer is no.

 eLengua